A1esandr/patterns/README.md

 - **Domain model** - Organize the business logic as an object model consisting of classes that have state and behavior.
 - **Aggregate** - Organize a domain model as a collection of aggregates, each of which is a graph of objects that can be treated as a unit.
 - **Domain event** - An aggregate publishes a domain event when it’s created or undergoes some other significant change.
+- **API gateway** - Implement a service that’s the entry point into the microservices-based application from external API clients.